juliendelplanque/AdventOfCode2017WithPharo/README.md

 ./pharo Pharo.image
 ```

-### Use Iceberg to store your source code in Tonelformat
+### Use Iceberg to store your source code in Tonel format
 Tonel is the new serialisation fromat for Pharo's source code.
 It has the advantage to store each class in a single file which makes reading your source code from github interface easy.

 TODO